impostocaus/Group-CS110-Project-Final/README.md

 #### The purpose is not just to test recall, but to help users explore how these systems show up in daily life and where ethical concerns arise.

 ---
+## Configuration, installation, and execution instructions (very important if using more than base Python)
+- Download
+- Open in VScode or MU editor
+- For VScode will need a python extention
+- Run the code editor of choice
+- Click start when window pops up

 ### ScreenShots